Washi Tape Tray Makeover

+Introducing my washi tape tray makeover!
 Serving trays are a must-have for outdoor summer entertaining – they save you lots of trips from the kitchen to the patio and they make great serving surfaces on an outdoor chair or ottoman.
 I have a whole collection of trays that I put to use on a daily basis, many of them I’ve snagged at the Goodwill for a couple dollars.
-If you have an old serving tray at home, I’ve got a fun 30 minute makeover you can try – with washi tape!
+If you have an old serving tray at home, I’ve got a fun 30 minute makeover you can try!

-I had a plain wood tray just waiting for a little DIY touch.
-I covered it in a few different types of Scotch Expressions washi tape.
+I had a plain wood tray just waiting for a little DIY touch with washi tape.
 I chose a sunny yellow and beachy blue for a summery look.
 Read on for the step-by-step tutorial for making your own washi tape tray:

-How to Make a Washi Tape Serving Tray
+How to Decorate a Serving Tray with Washi Tape